ZoengGwanwai/EasyScriptforOpenAPI/README.md

 Since this model does not have a designed algorithm, management is entirely manual.
 When your API cannot handle a large memory load, your API provider will often remind you of the context token limit supported by your AI.
 You need to calculate this yourself.
 You can open the JSON file (e.g., Mod2 is Monika.chr file) with a basic text editor and edit the conversation memory as needed.
 If you need to store this memory, create a new folder called Long_Memory and temporarily store these JSON files there.
 When you need to use them again, simply create a new folder.

 Because this model is extremely simple, copying and pasting is also very convenient.
 On a modern computer, you can easily copy and paste up to 100 of these files and manage your AI data effectively.

+If you need to customize this script, you can freely modify it after downloading.
+If you have any suggestions for optimization, please contact ZoengGwanwei@outlook.com.
+Although my coding skills are quite limited as a student who has not yet graduated, I am also very eager to further optimize this tool.
+I hope to bring a more comfortable AI experience to users while retaining its simplicity.